Fortune Society: HIV/AIDS care

 At the start of the AIDS epidemic, the society received letters from inmates with tales of men dying of strange diseases.
 Rothenberg sent literature from the Gay Men's Health Crisis to Deputy Commissioner Marty Horn, who said they could not allow literature with the word gay in it.
 After discussion with Gay Men's Health Crisis, the word was never spelled out and the wardens permitted the brochures to enter.
 Thus, the New York City Department of Corrections took its first step in recognizing the epidemic's effect on the inmate population.

 A 2001 study described how the Fortune Society prepares HIV-positive people to leave incarceration and take care of their health upon release.

 Operations

 The Fortune Society provides a series of counseling services and seeks to accept clients who want to participate.
 Attending the services, both with trained professionals and peer to peer activities, is essential to the program.
+Former employees include Sam Rivera.

 In 2005 the organization's annual budget was $13-14 million.
 This budget supported 200 staff who provided services to 3000-3500 formerly incarcerated persons each year.
 The cost of service per client was $3,265.

 A 2005 evaluation of the Fortune Society attempted to determine the efficacy of the programs.
 The study praised the work of the Fortune Society as being focused on its mission, but also noted that many of its clients later are arrested again.
 The study discussed various effects of rehabilitation programs and framed the Fortune Society as a net good.